• Home page

 Sarrance © AdobeStock_AngelLuis

-Accous, is the capital of the Canton of Aspe Valley, located near the Gave d'Aspe.
-It's a bird conservation area, don't forget your binoculars and a book to identify them !
-Accous is nestled at the exit of the Iseye Circus and here, nature is generous and sumptuous.
-Bring your hiking boots and venture out in search of the last (or first ?)
-Bears in the Pyrenees.
-Pastoralism is a very useful activity here, which contributes to the preservation of biodiversity.
-Accous is a very popular spot for paragliding, maybe it's time to do a baptism ?
+• Accous, is the capital of the canton of the Aspe Valley, located near the Gave d'Aspe.
+It is a bird conservation area.
+So remember to take your binoculars and a book to identify them!
+Accous is nestled at the exit of the Iseye cirque.
+Here, nature is generous and sumptuous.
+Bring your hiking shoes and venture out in search of the last (or first?) bears of the Pyrenees.
+Pastoralism is a very useful activity here, because it contributes to the preservation of biodiversity.
+Accous is a very popular spot for paragliding.
+Wouldn't it be the time to try your hand at paragliding?

-• To taste the good cheeses of the Pyrenees, visit the salting rooms and meet a family that lives to the rhythm of transhumance, meet at the Ossiniri Farm
+To taste the good cheeses of the Pyrenees, visit the salting rooms and meet a family who live to the rhythm of transhumance.
+Meet our cheese producers !

-Lescun is crossed by the GR10, one comes there for its magnificent panorama and one can hike towards the cirque of Lescun.
-It is the highest municipality in the Atlantic Pyrenees, with an altitude of 900m !
-It is generally a high place for hiking, several routes lead to emerald mountain lakes, in a breathtaking natural environment.
-Take a stroll through the typical mountain village with its stone houses with sloping slate roofs.
+• Lescun is crossed by the GR10.
+People come here for its magnificent panorama where it is possible to go hiking to the cirque of Lescun.
+It is the highest commune in the Pyrénées-Atlantiques, with an altitude of 900 m!
+Overall, it is a top place for hiking.
+Several routes lead to emerald mountain lakes, in a breathtaking natural environment.
+Also take a stroll in this typically mountain village with its stone houses with steep slate roofs.

 Lescun © AdobeStock_Roger